angelinawong1210/SkinAI/README.md

 This is our Mini-Project for Introduction to Data Science and Artificial Intelligence (SC1005).
 Our dataset was sourced from Kaggle, which contains labeled images of various skin conditions.

+## Practical Motivation

+Early and accurate diagnosis of skin conditions can be challenging due to the wide variety of conditions and their similar visual manifestations.
+Using a trained model can enable users to detect these conditions without having to get it checked constantly.

 ## Problem Definition

-Early and accurate diagnosis of skin conditions can be challenging due to the wide variety of conditions and their similar visual manifestations.
-Using supervised learning, we aim to create a model that is able to differentiate between 23 different types of skin diseases.
+Skin Disease Detection - Image classification of skin conditions, aiming to assist in automated detection based on visual symptoms

 ## Objectives
 1. Develop a machine learning model using convolutional neural networks (CNNs), KNN, Random Forest Classifiers, and Naive Bayes to classify skin diseases.